Showing full stacktraces

 end

-Add the following to the the “Input Files” list:
+5. Add the following to the “Input Files” list:

 $(DWARF_DSYM_FOLDER_PATH)/$(DWARF_DSYM_FILE_NAME)/Contents/Resources/DWARF/$(TARGET_NAME)

-When BugSnag receives an error and dSYM files are not available to symbolicate the error, the error’s stacktrace displays raw memory addresses.
-Finding and uploading the missing files automatically triggers symbolication of recorded errors in BugSnag, revealing human-readable function names, file paths, and line numbers in place of memory addresses.
+When BugSnag receives an event and dSYM files are not available to symbolicate the stacktrace, the stackframes will show raw memory addresses.
+Finding and uploading the missing dSYM files triggers symbolication of existing events in BugSnag: revealing human-readable function names, file paths and line numbers in place of memory addresses.

-When not using Bitcode, the dSYM files for a particular build of an app are available on the machine where it was compiled.
-Resolving this issue requires finding and uploading those files.
+The dSYM files for a particular build of an app are available on the machine where it was compiled.
+In your BugSnag project’s settings, go to the dSYMS page which shows the UUIDs of missing dSYM files.

 $ mdfind YOUR_UUID_HERE